Gerris Wilkinson: Professional career

-Pre-draft

 New York Giants

-Wilkinson was selected in the third round of the 2006 NFL Draft by the New York Giants.
+Wilkinson was selected in the third round of the 2006 NFL draft by the New York Giants with the 96th overall pick.
 He signed a four-year, $1.7 million contract with the Giants on July 26, 2006.
 As a rookie in 2006, he played in all 16 regular season games with two starts at weakside linebacker and finished with 15 tackles (ten solo), two passes deflected, two forced fumbles and seven special teams tackles.
 In 2007, he played in 13 regular season games with no starts and in four postseason games with one start.
 He finished the regular season with five tackles (three solo), one pass deflected and seven special teams tackles.
 In his first career start vs. the Houston Texans he contributed three tackles and a forced fumble.
 His fourth quarter hit on Jameel Cook forced a fumble that was recovered by Corey Webster and ended the Texans’ final drive.
 In his second season in 2007, he was a key defensive force in winning the 2007 NFC wild card game against the Tampa Bay Buccaneers, starting for the injured Kawika Mitchell and compiling a total of eight tackles.

 Wilkinson became the starting weakside linebacker for the Giants in 2008 after Mitchell left as a free agent.
 In 2008, he played in 8 regular season games with 5 starts before injuring a knee that caused him to sit out the remainder of the season and finished with 11 tackles, of which four were solo, and 2 special teams tackles.

 Following the 2010 season, he became an unrestricted free agent.